Services for children with disability, autism or ADHD

 - How long has the service been operating?

-If you’re still not sure after comparing the pros and cons, here are some things you can do:
+If you’re still not sure after comparing the pros and cons, here are things you can do:

 - Ask other professionals what they think might be best for your child.